Planetary Boundaries We Need to Respect

 Staying within the identified planetary boundaries reduces the risk of humanity inadvertently triggering catastrophic and irreversible environmental changes at the global level through activities such as fossil fuel emissions, deforestation, resource overexploitation, and biodiversity loss.
 Such large-scale environmental shifts will profoundly disrupt the stability of the planet’s climate systems, biosphere, and ecosystems.
 These things have allowed human civilization to prosper in the relatively stable but very short geological epoch of the Holocene for the past 10,000-12,000 years.

 If we keep pushing past the planet’s safe limits, problems with climate change, extinctions, pollution, and other issues will worsen and possibly threaten humanity.
 These are not theoretical concepts; they are the conditions we are now beginning to see and live through.
-Planetary boundaries are lines must not continue to be ignored if we are to reduce the existential risks of human-induced destabilization of the Earth that human societies so depend on.
+Planetary boundaries and lines must not continue to be ignored if we are to reduce the existential risks of human-induced destabilization of the Earth that human societies so depend on.

 Be Concerned!
 Six of the Nine Boundaries Have Now Been Exceeded